Sammuel21/pridav-music-project/README.md

 - Having to use a downloaded dataset instead of a scraped one limited our ability to collect less biased data and create a more representative dataset.
 It also narrowed our research options and sample size.
 - The downloaded dataset also contained missing values, which could have been avoided if we had used a scraper.
+- The distribution of popularity within the dataset seems to heavily skew towards unpopular songs.

 #### Model limitations